 Earlier today I put on an old cotton T shirt for a workout which was a bit tatty and had a few holes in it – obviously my holy Sunday best!
 By the end of the day when I took it off it was well and truly worn out, beyond repair.
 So I turned it into a few cleaning rags and ‘oily rags’ for working on the car.
 Wearing something out is oddly satisfying to me, and I think my dearly departed Grandpa would be proud.

 Rather worryingly, I hear about the ‘expensive cost of living’ pretty frequently from some of my friends and colleagues.
 Most of these are people that earn over 6 figures.
-I agree somewhat; it is hard to build wealth when your haemorrhaging money left right and centre.
-Keeping up with the Jones’ and the latest trends, paying for house-keepers, continually shouting rounds for everyone (who don’t reciprocate) and trying to get on top of consumer loans for flashy cars, credit card repayments and personal loans for holidays is enough to keep anyone poor.
-The irony is trying to look or act rich is the surest way to keep yourself anything but!
+I agree somewhat; it is hard to build wealth when you’re haemorrhaging money left right and centre.
+Keeping up with the Joneses and the latest trends, paying for house-keepers, continually shouting rounds for everyone (who don’t reciprocate) and trying to get on top of consumer loans for flashy cars, credit card repayments and personal loans for holidays is enough to keep anyone poor.
+The irony is, trying to look or act rich is the surest way to keep yourself anything but!

 If you are determined to become financially independent, learning how to do things for yourself and be efficient is one of the most important skills you can master.
 A dollar saved is more than a dollar earned due to taxation implication on earned income.
 Being self sustainable is a super important part of FIRE; being frugal and reducing expenses is the best way to maximise your savings to make investments.

 Self sustainable ‘Frugal’ luxury